Priyanka-Gangadhar-Palshetkar/csv-to-json-converter/README.md

 5. Run the command `make run` to create your json files from your given csv files.

-6. Similar steps can be followed for json to csv conversion.
+6. Similar steps can be followed for json to csv conversion by changing the main function.

 #### Note: Incase of errors, please check the format of your given csv file.